Vonr/compact_strings/README.md

 2. Data - which holds the actual bytes of the (byte)strings

-This means that we pay an upfront cost of 6 pointer-widths compared to just 3, but save a pointer-width for every string after the third, in addition to being able to store all strings in one fast-growing allocation.
+This means that we pay an upfront cost of 6 pointer-widths compared to just 3, but have a slower growing auxiliary memory consumption of `2n + 6` compared to `3n + 3` pointer-widths, in addition to being able to store all strings in one fast-growing allocation.

 Unfortunately, this structure makes mutating (byte)strings stored in the data vector extremely difficult without shifting the rest of the data around.